kcshum/pose-conditioned-NeRF-object-fusion/README.md

 - **2023.09.21** - We are still working on the method and more visual results.
 The revised paper, complete dataset, and code implementation are expected to be released earliest in mid-November.
 - **2023.09.21** - We attach all images used in a complete object insertion example [here](https://drive.google.com/file/d/1GOz9M60DMaRjn0HShnLdg03Rhk-yasiJ/view?usp=sharing) for reference.
 Just in case someone is interested in the problem, method, or result setting.
 Below are a few images of them:
+- **2024.03.03** - The paper is accepted to CVPR 2024!
+We will release our code and camera-ready version of the paper as soon as possible.

 &nbsp; &nbsp; &nbsp;
 <img src="https://github.com/kcshum/pose-conditioned-NeRF-object-fusion/assets/41816098/a0954be4-05e8-4e7c-9017-ff80e7738e45" width="128" height="128">